 The non-for-profit organisations provide homelessness, domestic violence, alcohol and other drug treatment services to women and children, and received these much-needed items when TCCS teamed up with GIVIT to co-ordinate the donation.

 Upon planning their relocation, TCCS realised there would be many items that they no longer required.
-Instead of disposing of these, they approached GIVIT and took the opportunity to rehome their unwanted items to benefit Canberrans in need of a hand.
+Instead of disposing of these, they approached GIVIT and took the opportunity to rehome office supplies and other unwanted items to benefit Canberrans in need of a hand.

 GIVIT matches generosity to genuine need

 When the ACT Government approached GIVIT to help rehome the items, the GIVIT team reached out to local registered community organisations including Toora Women Inc. and Louisa Domestic Violence Service, and realised there was a huge need for these household and technology items.

 “Everything from bed linen to cutlery, pots and pans were required as the women these services support are setting up new homes and starting again.
 We are incredibly grateful to the ACT Government for their kind donation as it means these women and children doing it really tough get the resources they need.”

 - GIVIT ACT Engagement Coordinator, Kristi Clark.

 The donation of these items to women and children within the ACT was extremely powerful in making these vulnerable people feel supported during a difficult time.